Research & Scholarly Foundations

 Relationship Between Scholarship and Intellectual Property

-Scholarly publications and filed patents operate as separate, non-overlapping artifacts.
-Publications situate problem domains, ethical considerations, and disciplinary context, while intellectual property protection governs the ownership and evaluation of specific system architectures assessed within the Studio under separate governance.
+Scholarly publications and filed intellectual property therefore operate as distinct but adjacent artifacts: scholarship situates problem domains and conceptual context, while intellectual property protection governs the ownership, structure, and evaluation of specific architected systems.

 Scholarly Engagement Overview

-This scholarship exists alongside-but does not constitute-the conception, documentation, execution, or reduction to practice of any filed system architecture.
+This scholarship exists alongside, but remains distinct from, the conception, documentation, execution, or reduction to practice of any filed system architecture.

 Clinical Surgery & Procedural Systems